Home > Biking

 These days, there are a lot of options for bikepacking bags, including frame, saddle, handlebar, and fork-mounted, so you can load up your rig and head off the grid.

 High-quality fat bikes with plentiful features are a joy to own and ride.
-As youโ€™re considering which bike to buy, itโ€™s important to realize there is a relationship between price and quality.
+As youโ€™re considering which bike to buy, itโ€™s important to realize there is a relationship between price, quality, and performance.
 Though top-end models will come with an initial hit to the pocketbook, a more expensive bike will typically have longer-lasting and higher-performing parts.

 You may be able to upgrade to a more affordable bike down the line, but it may end up costing you more than it would have if you had invested initially.
 With that said, weโ€™ve included fat bikes on this list that should fit into a wide range of budgets.